99kaits/tomochan/README.md

 - atom/rss???
 - qol javascript stuff?
 - boardlist/info in db maybe? maybe not?
-- figure out what the fuck the checkbox is for on not current day 4chan (too much js shit to really get at the meat and potatoes i mean even the banner is js now its crazy)
+- checkbox for post deleting and reporting
 - maybe setup a futaba board for reference
 - job queueing?
 - auto update/refresh js? also tomo ticker (ticker of recent posts/recently bumped threads/new threads)